InfinityTools/WeiduInstallTool/README.md

 ## Installation

-Installation builds are available as installers and portable packages for Windows, Linux and macOS.
+Installation builds are available as installers and portable packages for Windows, GNU/Linux and macOS.
 They can be downloaded from the [Releases](https://github.com/InfinityTools/WeiduModLauncher/releases) section of the project.

 ## Building from Source